chris12x1/CTF-Writeups/picoCTF-2026/README.md

-# picoCTF 2026 Write-Ups
+# 🖥️ picoCTF 2026 Write-Ups

-This folder contains my write-ups for **picoCTF 2026**.
+This folder contains my write-ups from the **picoCTF 2026** cybersecurity challenges.
-I focused on beginner Linux and Git challenges to build foundational cybersecurity skills.
+It demonstrates my learning in Linux, Git, and privilege escalation, as well as problem-solving in CTF-style exercises.

 ---